andrewMacmurray/phoenix-elm-scaffold/README.md

 # Phoenix Elm Scaffold

-Mix Task to generate an elm app plus the necessary scaffolding for a Phoenix 1.3 app
+Mix Task to generate an elm app inside a Phoenix (1.3) app with the necessary scaffolding

 ## Installation